 Parental mental illness can have both direct and indirect effects on the offspring.
 Many other illness-associated factors, such as the inherited genetic make-up and intrauterine environment, may also have an impact on the child.
 The risk of a child developing mental health problems is directly proportionate to the number of risk factors present.

-The psychiatric care of a mother should take into account her mental health during pregnancy as well as the mental images she held regarding the unborn infant by consultation with a .
+The psychiatric care of a mother should take into account her mental health during pregnancy as well as the mental images she held regarding the unborn infant by consultation with a health care worker well acquainted with questions of mental health in small children.
 The interaction between the mother and the infant should be assessed, as well as the situation of other children and the need for assistance in the family.
-Family-centred intervention may be used preventatively against parental depression.
+Family-centred intervention and provision of sufficient social support may be used preventatively against parental depression.
 Such an intervention may have long-term effects as regards the functioning of the family unit and may reduce the child’s risk of developing mental health problems.
 The severity of the parent’s depression can be assessed by using a depression screening scale.

 Crisis assistance should be offered to the children as well whenever a parent is undergoing a severe psychiatric crisis.